lcp Skip to Main Content

 How Long Does Greening Out Usually Last?

-Symptoms of greening out can last for a few minutes, hours, or even sometimes all day.
+Greening out usually lasts for a few minutes, hours, or even sometimes all day.
 Generally speaking, symptoms often go away after 24 hours.

 The duration of symptoms will depend on the person’s hydration levels, tolerance, amount consumed, and how quickly it was consumed.